Friday, December 20, 2019, is National Ugly Holiday Sweater Day (apparently?).

-Here’s what Alaska’s managing director of marketing and advertising has to say about this:
+Here’s what Alaska’s managing director of marketing and advertising has to say about this promotion:

-Heck, that might be enough to encourage some people to wear ugly sweaters, since priority boarding can be valuable on a day where all planes are going to be full, and many people will no doubt have to gate check their bags.
+This promotion might just be enough to encourage some people to wear ugly sweaters, since priority boarding can be valuable on a day where all planes are going to be full, and many people will no doubt have to gate check their bags.

 Would you wear an ugly sweater to get priority boarding, if you weren’t otherwise eligible?